yazaldefilimone/yazaldefilimone/README.md

 I'm a enginher based in Mozambique.
 I'm interested in, frontend, compilers, os enginher and under engineering.

-I'm currently working at A4pm, build scalable systems, We focus on ensuring that our systems save and educate as many lives as possible.
+I'm currently working at A4pm, We focus on ensuring that our systems save and educate as many lives as possible.

 Previously, I follow my coding journey using a sangung mobile and using termux terminal emulation.